Alexander Dyachenko (actor): Biography

 Alexander Dyachenko was born in Leningrad, Russian SFSR, Soviet Union in southern Saint Petersburg, Russia.
-He studied at Saint Petersburg Electrotechnical University.
+He studied at Saint Petersburg Electrotechnical University and then received his master's degree in acting from Columbia University of New York.

 He started acting in small roles in films.
 In 1994, he received an offer to try his hand in sports management.
 As a child Dyachenko loved hockey, he immediately agreed to work as an agent of the Russian hockey players.
 In 1998, Alexander left his job and moved to the U.S. where he received an actor's education, training in Los Angeles under the teacher Milton Katselos.
 He acted on stage in Chicago.